Our interview with Jaclyn Pope on vision loss, accessibility, and assistive technology

 To slow disease progression, Jaclyn underwent injections in both eyes and laser surgery.
 For a time, these treatments cleared her vision to the point where she could see relatively well wearing only glasses.

-Sadly, in 2019 Jaclyn suffered a mini-stroke, which took away over 95% of her vision.
+Sadly, in 2019 Jaclyn suffered a mini-stroke, which took away most of her remaining vision.

 Jaclyn says when she first lost her sight, she felt like she had lost everything.
 But she persevered.